“Stop that!” – George Carlin

 So, why doesn’t code A work on your linux box?
 A few possibilities.

-Continue reading “More On The Virtues Of VirtualBox – ACID Under Ubuntu 14.04 (By Way Of OpenSuse 11.2)”
+Continue reading “More On The Virtues Of VirtualBox – ACID (or AICD) Under Ubuntu 14.04 (By Way Of OpenSuse 11.2)”

 And Happy New Year.